Embassy Theatre (New York City): Auditorium

 Behind the piers are six murals painted by Arthur Crisp.
 The six murals are decorated with architectural subjects.
 Two additional murals formerly existed near the proscenium, flanking the organs there.
 The organ itself was a three-manual console, leased for two years from M. P. Möller from 1925 to 1927.
 By the late 1980s, the two murals near the proscenium had been removed, while the remaining murals were in poor condition.
 The two murals near the rear of the auditorium were visually divided by a sound wall, although they remained physically intact.
 The remaining murals were restored in 2019 as part of the Pele Soccer store's construction.
 The westernmost mural on the north wall had been damaged, so a freestanding sign describing the theater's history was placed in front of the damaged mural.

 The east wall of the auditorium contains the proscenium arch.
 In front of the arch, there was originally a stage measuring about 4 ft deep, as well as an orchestra pit and a motion-picture screen.
 The screen was removed in 1997 and replaced with a mural by artist Jessica Daryl Winer.
 Entitled Curtain Call, the mural depicted 200 notable Broadway personalities.
 The modern Pele Soccer store has an LED display within the proscenium opening, measuring 13 ft 2 in tall by about 22 ft wide.

 The auditorium's ceiling is mostly flat but is designed with plasterwork in low relief.
 The center of the ceiling has a wide recessed dome, which is surrounded by eight smaller brass-and-crystal lighting panels.
 The central dome is surrounded by gilded filigree decorations, which were subsequently painted cream to match the surrounding ceiling.
 Rambusch Studio designed the lighting fixtures.
 According to Exhibitor's Trade Review, the lighting fixtures were designed specifically for the theater, with a mixture of direct and indirect lighting.

 History

 Movie palaces became common in the 1920s, between the end of World War I and the beginning of the Great Depression.
 In the New York City area, only a small number of operators were involved in the construction of movie palaces.
-Relatively few architects were responsible for these theaters' designs, including legitimate theater architects Thomas Lamb, C. Howard Crane, and John Eberson.
+These theaters' designers included the legitimate-theater architects Thomas W. Lamb, C. Howard Crane, and John Eberson.
 In particular, many movie palaces were built around the Times Square area in the early 20th century.